With the new law coming, Saudi Arabia will soon be a top pick for foreigners who want to invest in real estate.

 – A copy of your valid residence permit and that of your spouse.

-– A letter from your employer to prove your income, good conduct, and behavior.
+– A letter from your employer to prove your income, good conduct, and employment status.

-– A copy of the building permit (if any).
+– A copy of the building permit (if any), issued by the local municipality.

-– A copy of the bank statement for the last six months.
+– A copy of your bank statement for the last six months.

-– A building map to clarify the dimensions of the property and its surroundings.
+– A building map or layout plan to clarify the dimensions of the property and its surroundings.

-– A written statement confirming that the property is for residential use.
+– A written statement confirming that the property is for residential use and not intended for commercial activity without a separate permit.

 In Saudi Arabia, property prices for private and commercial land are determined by the Property Shaikh, known as Shaikh Al Aqar, rather than property owners or estate agents.